top of page

 To hear the 1st paragraph of the 1st book, Click Here.

-TO learn more about this language, Click Here and Here, and Here.
+To learn more about this language, Click Here and Here, and Here.

 This book was translated by Sudhir Dixit.
 Hindi is the easiest to find of the 7 books from India.
 All 7 books were released in Hindi.